-The School Council chair is a parent/guardian who is not employed by the school board.
-The School Council chair is elected annually and, in addition to performing the same duties as other School Council members, is responsible for the following:
+The School Council Chair is a parent/guardian who is not employed by the school board.
+The School Council Chair is elected annually and, in addition to performing the same duties as other School Council members, is responsible for the following:

-Arrange and chair meetings Prepare meeting agendas (in consultation with the Principal).
-Post the agenda on the school website 48 hours before the meeting and circulate to School Councilmembership.
+Arrange and Chair meetings Prepare meeting agendas (in consultation with the Principal).
+Post the agenda on the school website 48 hours before the meeting and circulate to School Council membership.
 Ensuring meeting minutes are recorded and maintained.
-Minutes should be shared with the larger school community after approval by the school council at the subsequent meeting.
-The Chair and Principal should approve the minutes before they are brought forward to the meeting for approval.
-Facilitate the resolution of conflict Communicate with the Principal on behalf of the council.
+Minutes should be shared with the larger school community after approval by the school Council at the subsequent meeting.
+The Chair and Principal should approve the minutes before they are brought forwardto the meeting for approval.
+Facilitate the resolution of conflict Communicate with the Principal on behalf of the Council.
 Note: HWDSB will provide each School Council Chair with an email address.
-Principals will provide information about this email account to the chair after the election of the Chair within the first 30 calendar days of the school year. ol Council's bylaws may outline additional responsibilities of the School Council Chair (e.g., acting etary or Treasurer).
-DUTIES OF THE PRINCIPAL Distribute material to school council members on behalf of the Board and Ministry of Education.
-This material should also be posted in an area accessible toparents.
-Attend, support and promote council's operations, meetings and other activities.
-Note: A Vice-Principal may attend in a Principal's place Act as an important source of information on laws, regulations and Board policies and procedures including advising the council when they may be in breach of Board policies and procedures Solicit council's views; consider and respond to their recommendations May participate on committees of the school council Notify the community and post materials for parents (e.g., posting of School Council meeting minutes on school website Principa als do not vote on School Council decisions.
-The pri ncipal must consult: School council on school policies regarding: School Code of Conduct (if applicable) Appropriate dress for students (if applicable) School plan for continuous improvement
+Principals will provide information about this email account to the Chair after the election of the Chair within the first 30 calendar days of the school year. ool Council's bylaws may outline additional responsibilities of the School Council Chair (e.g., acting etary or Treasurer).
+DUTIES OF THE PRINCIPAL Distribute material to School Council members on behalf of the Board and Ministry of Education.
+This material should also be posted in an area accessible to parents.
+Attend, support and promote School Council operations, meetings and other activities.
+Note: A Vice Principal may attend in a Principal's place Act as an important source of information on laws, regulations and Board policies and procedures including advising the Council when they may be in breach of Board policies and procedures Solicit School Council views; consider and respond to their recommendations May participate on committees of the School Council Notify the community and post materials for parents (e.g., posting of School Council meeting minutes on school website Principa als do not vote on School Council decisions.
+The Pri ncipal must consult School Council on school policies regarding: School Code of Conduct (if applicable) Appropriate dress for students (if applicable) School Plan for continuous improvement The Dat using large, also wish to involve their Cahaal Council and the common with in comparations are und lity.
+HWDSB

-The principal may also wish to involve their School Council and the community in conversations around a variety of other subjects.
+The Principal may also wish to involve their School Council and the community in conversations around a variety of other subjects.
 The Principal must report how this advice has been considered.

-SCHOOL COUNCIL FLECTIONS PROCEDURES
+SCHOOL COUNCIL ELECTIONS PROCEDURES

-A person is qualified to be a parent member of a school council if they are a parent of a pupil who is enrolled in the school.
-Ideally, the membership of the school council will reflect the diversity of the school community.
-Parent membership is not restricted to any number of parents, however, the number of parent members on the council should be stipulated by a School Council bylaw.
-An HWDSB employee cannot be a parent member on the council of their child's school if they are employed at that school.
-If an HWDSB employee is employed elsewhere in the board, they can be on council if they take reasonable steps to inform people qualified to vote in the election of parent members of their employment.
+A person is qualified to be a parent member of a School Council if they are a parent of a pupil who is enrolled in the school.
+Ideally, the membership of the School Council will reflect the diversity of the school community.
+Parent membership is not restricted to any number of parents, however, the number of parent members on the Council should be stipulated by a School Council bylaw.

+An HWDSB employee cannot be a parent member on the Council of their child's school if they are employed at that school.
+If an HWDSB employee is employed elsewhere in the Board, they can be on Council if they take reasonable steps to inform people qualified to vote in the election of parent members of their employment.